BioTECH Student Research: Conservation

 Seeds are a major component of Fairchild’s rare plant collections and can be used for reintroduction or research.
-Students conduct experimental trials to help determine optimal seed storage requirements for these species.
+Students help determine optimal seed storage requirements for these rare species.
 If seeds are determined to be good candidates, they are kept in our on-site seed bank or sent to the USDA’s National Laboratory for Genetic Resources Preservation.

-Project Resources: Tropical Pine Rockland (Video), Restoring Pine Rocklands with fire(video)
+Project Resources: Restoring Pine Rocklands with fire(video), Drive

 Additional References: Fairchild’s conservation seed bank inventory, Seed Lab Tour with Dr. Sabine Wintergerst, Ph.D.

 Students support Wings of the Tropics butterfly exhibit management by monitoring known larval host plants.
 Students will also support the conservation of Latin American plants of interest.
-This international student collaborative project will feature El Bosque Nuevo, to help document via film, photos, and visual observations of tropical butterfly-plant interactions over the course of three seasonal cycles of globally imperiled Costa Rican tropical forests.
+This international student collaborative project will support El Bosque Nuevo tropical butterfly-plant species by investigating seed germination and dormancy patterns.